ivanreese/visual-programming-codex/implementations.md

 # [Snap!](https://snap.berkeley.edu)

-> Snap! is a broadly inviting programming language for kids and adults that’s also a platform for serious study of computer science.
+> Snap! is a broadly inviting programming language for kids and adults that's also a platform for serious study of computer science.

 A [Scratch](#scratch)-inspired block-snapping VPL with first-class procedures, lists, objects, and continuations.